Trains to Birmingham New Street Station

-There are Long Stay Car Parks within 5 minutes walk of the station at the Town Hall multi-storey, Brunel Street / Navigation Street and NCP Albany, St Judes Passage.
+There are Long Stay Car Parks within 5 minutes of the station at the Town Hall multi-storey, Brunel Street / Navigation Street and NCP Albany, St Judes Passage.

 A new secure ‘cycle pod’ has space for 46 bicycles and one accessible space which can hold an adapted cycle.
 The pod is located on Hill Street next to the station’s vehicle Drop and Go point.

 The First Class Lounge is located on the paid concourse between Platforms 3 & 4.
 Virgin Business, First Open or Advance First tickets holders can access the lounge.

 Is Birmingham New Street station open 24 hours?

 Birmingham New Street is not open 24 hours a day, it is open Monday – Friday: 04:15 – 02:00, Saturday: 04:15 – 00:15, and Sunday: 08:00 – 02:00.